shompco/shomp/absolute_mvp.md

 - `/:store_slug` - public store page
 - `/dashboard/store` - edit store
 - `/stores` - show all the stores we have
+- place the catch-all slug at the bottom of the router

 ## 3. Create Product Listing (Shomp.Products)
 ### Context & Schema
+- products get a unique id and also a human readable slug
 - `Shomp.Products.Product` schema (title, description, price, type, file_path, store_id)
 - `Shomp.Products` context (create_product, list_products, get_product)